Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 - Click on the Start and select Settings.

 - Click Check for updates.

-Wait for the latest updates to download and install.
-Remember to restart your PC.
+- Wait for the latest updates to download and install.

-- Now type recovery (In the Control Panel ’s search box).
+- Type recovery in the Control Panel’s search box.

-- Click Recovery then select Open System Restore.
+- Click on Recovery then select Open System Restore.

-- Click Next in the next Restore system files and setting dialog box.
+- Click Next in the Restore system files and settings dialog box.

-- Select the latest restore point that worked or click on the Show more restore points checkbox to access additional restore points.
+- Select the recommended restore point or click on the Choose a different restore point checkbox to access additional restore points.